 This class examines fashion in Europe and America from the eighteenth century to the present, covering the industrial revolution through the development of couture and postmodern fashion.
 It analyzes clothing as a social and cultural artifact, central to the construction of group and individual identity.
 Lectures and readings explore the production, consumption, use and meanings of dress, and will be supplemented by visits to the RISD museum.
 Course work will be comprised of group and independent research, written papers, and oral presentations.
-Required class for Apparel Sophomores; Liberal Arts elective credit for nonmajors.
+Required course for Apparel Design sophomores; Liberal Arts elective credit for non-majors.

 Students concentrate on designing with 'cut and sew' knit fabric.
 Through draping with knit fabrics on the form, students learn to utilize the inherent properties of knits.
 Instruction in 'cut and sew' construction is combined with pattern making techniques, enabling students to execute their concepts as finished garments.
-Estimated Material Cost: $250.00 Major requirement, Apparel Design majors only Registration by Apparel Design department, course not available via web registration
+Estimated Materials Cost: $250.00 Major requirement; Apparel Design majors only Registration by Apparel Design Department, course not available via web registration.

 This course is an introduction to the creative and technical possibilities of the knitting machine.
 Through the development of knit swatches, the course will cover the following essentials of sweater knit design including graphing, calculating gauge and tension, shaping of a knit body, exploration of a diverse range of knit stitches, professional finishing of a knit garment, and how to select the best yarn to execute your final garment.
 Students will also develop unique trims and finishes to enhance their designs.
-Estimated Cost of Materials: $250.00 Major requirement, Apparel Design majors only Registration by Apparel Design Department, course not available via web registration Must also register for: APPAR 3130/3132
+Estimated Materials Cost: $250.00 Major requirement; Apparel Design majors only Registration by Apparel Design Department, course not available via web registration.
+Must also register for: APPAR 3130/3132

 In Design/Drawing II, Junior students focus on designing for knitwear, experimenting three dimensionally as they explore the unique properties of knit fabrics.
 Color, texture, yarn and stitch variations are examined as students also design using the diverse properties of machine knitwear.
 Student build on existing drawing skills, learning new rendering techniques to communicate their knitwear designs.
 Students work with models to develop individual drawing styles while building effective portfolios.
-Estimated Material Cost: $200.00 Major requirement, Apparel Design majors only Registration by Apparel Design department, course not available via web registration
+Estimated Materials Cost: $200.00 Major requirement; Apparel Design majors only Registration by Apparel Design Department, course not available via web registration.

 During three integrated studios, students learn to expand the design process by developing professional collections from concept to presentation.
 Portfolio assignments are aimed at strengthening students' established styles and experimentation in new areas.
 Studios build on their draping, drafting and construction skills through individual instruction as they complete a collection for final presentation to the visiting critics.
 During studio, students also learn to use the computer as a design tool for product visualization and presentation.
-Estimated Material Cost: $1,000.00 Major requirement, Apparel Design majors only Registration by Apparel Design department, course not available via web registration
+Estimated Materials Cost: $1,000.00 Major requirement; Apparel Design majors only Registration by Apparel Design Department, course not available via web registration.

 The design component introduces research methods and conceptual skills, to be used with the medium of fabric.
 The drawing class focuses on the development of fashion croquis, drawing from the model, technical flats and presentation plates to effectively communicate the visual language of their design intentions.
 Students develop research methods and learn the importance of concepts, color and fabric stories.
-Estimated Material Costs: $250.00 Major requirement, Apparel Design majors only Registration by Apparel Design department, course not available via web registration
+Estimated Materials Cost: $250.00 Major requirement; Apparel Design majors only Registration by Apparel Design Department, course not available via web registration.

 This introductory course lays the foundation for the design process through draping, pattern drafting and construction.
 Students make basic patterns and proceed with variations to develop pattern making skills and design concepts.
 Weekly textile seminars introduce students to fibers and yarns, fabric types, properties and uses.
-Estimated Material Cost: $100.00 Major requirement, Apparel Design majors only Registration by Apparel Design department, course not available via web registration
+Estimated Materials Cost: $100.00 Major requirement; Apparel Design majors only Registration by Apparel Design Department, course not available via web registration.

 Italy Wintersession Shoe Design & Prototyping travel course interlaces Apparel and Automotive Design studies grown from the culture and creative muse of Italy.
 This introspective and shared investigation evokes both industries' design arenas and thoroughly explores the process of shoe development from shared perspectives.
 Students will participate in journal based self - study explorations throughout the course in response to the people and places encountered during the journey.
 The final two weeks immerses each student into making wearable shoe prototypes alongside Italian footwear technicians in a hosted Italian school of footwear.
 Upon return to RISD, students have the opportunity to curate and exhibit their shoes in a shared gallery space.
 All students are required to remain in good academic standing in order to participate in the WS travel course/studio.
 Failure to remain in good academic standing can lead to removal from the course, either before or during the course.
 Also in cases where WS travel courses and studios do not reach student capacity, the course may be cancelled after the last day of Wintersession travel course registration.
 As such, all students are advised not to purchase flights for participation in Wintersession travel courses until the course is confirmed to run, which happens within the week after the final Wintersession travel course registration period.
 Registration begins in October at a time to be announced.
 Permission of instructor required.
 Open to first year students with approval from the Dean of Experimental and Foundation Studies.
 Estimated Materials Cost: $100.00 Wintersesion 2017 Travel Cost: $4,024.00 - airfare not included. ***Off-Campus Study***